Agasaworkshop/Agasa_CNC_PCB/README.md

 | Add UV mask | I would not advise making this on the CNC, I did try a bit  but it is not worth it time-wise | 10 minutes [(without CNC)](https://youtu.be/wvU2yyfH-XE?si=ILHJE20edIJDHiam) | Yes |

 *I was afraid to go too fast, I did not stress test this, I did 0.3mm passes at 250 speed (31% speed) with a bit that is not meant for PCBs and was 2mm in diameter, test with caution.
-**you can also run other file names, I made some specific names and commands to make it quicker for my testing.
+**you can also run other file names.
+I made some specific names and commands to make it quicker for my testing.

 Here are the PCBs I refer to